hamed-shirbandi/hamed-shirbandi/README.md

 - ⚡ Fun fact: ...
 #### Who is Hamed?
 -->
 I am a .Net developer.
-Currently i'm free to work and like to work remotely. please Look at my repositories and if you think we can work together just let me know.
+Currently i'm free and like to work remotely.
+If you think we can work together so just let me know.

 #### Find me around the web :